fffffsssss/AI4Loc/README.md

 "Aberration-aware 3D localization microscopy via self-supervised neural-physics learning", distributed as a part of the AI4Loc framework.

-A brief introduction to the characteristics of LUNAR. https://github.com/user-attachments/assets/817720a3-c358-47d2-bf2d-726ea2fc472e
+A brief video introduction to the characteristics of LUNAR: https://github.com/user-attachments/assets/817720a3-c358-47d2-bf2d-726ea2fc472e